nsaphra/website_old/content/talk/queer.md

 abstract_short = ""

 # Name of event and optional event URL.
-event = "University of Amsterdam"
+event = "Queer in AI Social at EMNLP"

 # Location of event.
-location = "Amsterdam, Netherlands"
+location = "Remote"

 # Is this a selected talk? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this talk with one or more of your projects.